BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 But wait, your Bitcoin daemon is probably still downloading blocks.
 This alias, from your .bash configuration will tell you how things are going:
 ```
-$ btcblock
+$ btblock
 ```
-0.15.1 is quite fast to download blocks, but it might still take an hour to download the unpruned testnet.
+0.16.0 is quite fast to download blocks, but it might still take an hour to download the unpruned testnet.
 It might be time for a few more espressos.

 > **TESTNET vs MAINNET:** An unpruned mainnet will take hours longer.